huyGH2810/Control_Motor_and_LCD/README.md

 # Control_Motor_and_LCD

-Build a system using Nios II in kit DE10 to connect a LCD16x2andan H-bridge to control a motor.
+Build a system using Nios II in kit DE10 to connect a LCD 16x2 and an H-bridge to control a motor.
 This system can do the following tasks:
 + When SW0 is ON, LCD blinks the sentence “Hello World !!!” in the middle of row 1 with frequency 1Hz.
 (Using timer)
 + When SW1 is ON, Nios II controls the motor by sending PWM pulses to the H-bridge.
 LCD displays the duty cycle and the frequency of PWM pulses.
 + When SW0 and SW1 are OFF, turn off